How to Tie the Scaffold Knot

 Slip Knot vs. Scaffold Knot

-• Pros: Faster to tie and release for very temporary ties.
+• Pros: Faster to tie and release.

 History